MR

 What is XEQT ETF?

 iShares Core Equity ETF Portfolio (XEQT) is an aggressive All-in-One ETF managed by BlackRock that provides long-term capital growth to investors through investing in 100% stocks and zero bonds.
-It offers extremely low Management Expense Ratio and management fees compared to average mutual funds and robo-advisors.
+It offers an extremely low Management Expense Ratio (MER) and management fees compared to average mutual funds and robo-advisors.

 XEQT aims to hold 100% of stocks and invests in a small amount of cash or cash equivalents.
 This ETF portfolio also provides investors with diversification across different countries and sectors.